noemihuckins/Latin102/quiz3.md

 pars, partis (f.) “part”
 and the adjective magnus/a/um, “great, large,” with irregular comparative maior, and superlative maximus.

-The Hydra killed passers by *with a great blowing* of his poisonous breath.
-The Hydra killed passers by *with a greater blowing* of his poisonous breath.
-The Hydra killed passers by *with the greatest blowing* of his poisonous breath.
-The victims died *in great torment*.
-The victims died *in greater torment*.
-The victims died *in the greatest torment*.
-Hercules cleaned *a great part* of the stables.
-Hercules cleaned *a greater part* of the stables.
-Hercules cleaned *the greatest part* of the stables.
+The Hydra killed passers by *with a great blowing* of his poisonous breath. cum magno afflatu / cum magnus afflatus The Hydra killed passers by *with a greater blowing* of his poisonous breath. cum maiore afflatu / cum maior afflatus The Hydra killed passers by *with the greatest blowing* of his poisonous breath.  cum maximo afflatu / cum maximus afflatus The victims died *in great torment*. in magnis cruciatibus / in magni cruciatus The victims died *in greater torment*. in maioribus cruciatibus / in maiores cruciatus The victims died *in the greatest torment*. in maximis cruciatibus / in maximi cruciatus Hercules cleaned *a great part* of the stables. magno parti / magnus pars Hercules cleaned *a greater part* of the stables.	maiori parti / maior pars Hercules cleaned *the greatest part* of the stables. maximo parti / maximus pars